izelnakri/memoria/README.md

 export default MemServer;

 // If you want to shutdown request mocking: MemServer.shutdown();
+// If you want to reset a database with predefined data:
+// User.resetDatabase([{ id: 1, firstName: 'Izel', lastName: 'Nakri}, { id: 2, firstName: 'Brendan', lastName: 'Eich' }]);
 ```

 This is basically a superior mirage.js API & implementation.
 Also check the tests...